zkMeLabs/zkme-did-resolver/README.md

 # zkMe DID Resolver

-The zkME resolver library is used for resolving DID’s in zkMe Method Space.
+The zkMe resolver library is used for resolving DID’s in zkMe Method Space.
 The module is supposed to be used as an integration to zkMe library.

 ## Install